chadlupkes/livingcivilization/README.md

 # The Living Civilization

 I’m working on The Living Civilization, a book exploring the pillars of a peaceful global future.
-Our evolution has taken us from the simple to the complex, and has opened the door to the abstractions that make civilization possible.
-Those abstractions are the pillars of the Metaverse, a universal framework of systems that underpins all civilization, which I explore in my back cover text:

 On the canvas of <a href="space">Space</a> and <a href="time">Time</a>, Civilization builds upon the pillars of the Universe:

 - <a href="matter">Matter</a> as substance
 - <a href="energy">Energy</a> as flow
 - <a href="physics">Physics</a> as the rules
-- Chemistry as the gateway to complexity
+- <a href="chemistry">Chemistry</a> as the gateway to complexity

-From simple to complex, then complex to abstract, civilization creates four systems that form the Metaverse:
+Our Evolution has taken us from the simple to the complex, and has opened the door to the Abstractions that make civilization possible.
+Those abstractions are the pillars of the Metaverse, a universal framework of systems that underpins civilization:

 - Capital, systems of measurement, value and allocation
 - Information, systems of gathering, verifying and sharing knowledge